 Will my dog throw up if he eats one large meal?

 He might 🙂

-My dog is one of those big-chested dogs with a tiny waist.
-I always make him lie down after he drinks water or he will throw up.
-That’s just the way he rolls.
+Lindsay’s dog Ace was one of those big-chested dogs with a small waist.
+She always had Ace lie down even after drinking water or he would throw up!

-So when Ace eats a large meal, I keep him quiet for an hour or so afterwards.
-He is fine to go for a walk, but I don’t throw his ball or take him running until a few hours later.
-He naturally wants to curl up for a nap after he eats anyway.
+As we mentioned earlier, bloat is a potential issue as well.
+So when Ace ate a large meal, Lindsay keep him quiet for an hour or so afterwards.
+He was fine to go for a walk, but she didn’t throw his ball or take him running until a few hours later.
+He naturally wanted to curl up for a nap after he ate anyway.

 How should I switch my dog to one meal per day?

 Just switch him, cold turkey.
 It’s no big deal.
 Just combine his meals to one so he gets one larger meal.
 If he doesn’t eat all the food, then put it away after 10 minutes.
 He’ll be hungry the next day.